SUPPORTING ALL OUR CHILDREN

 SUPPORT FOR OUR CHILDREN INCLUDES:

-- An enriched curriculum with specialist staff to support the children’s talents including, an Artist in Residence, a Music in Residence, sports coaches, cooking teachers, dance teachers, a literacy specialist teacher, a maths specialist teacher.
+- An enriched curriculum with specialist staff to support the children’s talents.
+This includes an Artist in Residence, sports coaches, music teachers, a literacy specialist teacher and a maths specialist teacher.

 - A variety of trips and visitors into school to enhance our curriculum.